 Rapid and wide dissemination of information

 When COVID-19 reached Guadeloupe, with its first case reported in March 2020, the ARS provided hospitals with daily updates about how the pandemic was evolving: the symptoms of the virus, what measures to take to treat patients, how to protect the health of healthcare staff.
 Information had to be seamlessly communicated to as many people as possible in very short time frames.
-The Regional Health Agency decided to call on Orange Business Services to set up a system of webinars that specialists could use to effectively share their health and safety instructions.
+The Regional Health Agency decided to call on Orange Business to set up a system of webinars that specialists could use to effectively share their health and safety instructions.

 Everything went smoothly!
 Thank you for helping us, working with doctors is never easy as everything can change from one minute to the next.

 Hundreds of healthcare workers connected via webinars

 A first video, aimed at family doctors and medical students, was planned straight away.
 The principle: an infectious disease specialist specializing in tropical diseases and a doctor involved in improving the patient journey were filmed live via webcam.
 The video was streamed via a devoted web platform to be shared with the 500 participants.
 Before the webinar, the participants received a link to a Guadeloupe ARS webpage where they signed up.
 They then received an alert in their agenda on the day of the event and accessed the webinar on the same page.
 “We had to act fast,” remembers Antoine Taupin, Event Conferencing Expert at Orange Business.

 “There were just five days between the presentation of the solution to the ARS and the broadcast of the first webinar.”
 In this short time, the urgent mobilization of the teams was a challenge in itself given the strong demand.
 The agency received upstream support to personalize its platform, as well as support during the test and on the day to check that the webinar went off without a hitch.

 A tailored system to respond to the urgent need